 - 6.1.
 The school treats the safeguarding of the pupils in its care as the highest priority and recognises the important role it has to play in the recognition and referral of children who may be at risk.
 All our school staff are made aware of their duty to safeguard and promote the welfare of children in the school's care.
 Staff members are alerted to the particular potential vulnerabilities of of learners with SEN and disabilities and looked after children.
 The school wishes to engender a culture of openness and safety and therefore staff are encouraged to report any concerns that they have regarding safeguarding to the Head or the DSL (or to the Chairman of Governors where the concern relates to the Head or a governor).
 Staff are reminded that the school's Whistleblowing Policy can be utilised if necessary. - 6.2.
 The school emphasises Early Help and staff are able to identify learners who need this level of support.
 These are vulnerable children in school who required identification and monitoring by designated senior leads and pastoral staff who will complete the Early Help assessment forms and make referrals, where necessary.
 Identifying vulnerable children is about ensuring that there is a clear recognised difference between children at risk of significant harm and those who have been harmed or recognising whether there is a safeguarding concern.
 Further guidance can be found at shropshire.gov.uk/early-help - 6.3.
 Every member of staff (including part-timers, temporary, visiting, contract and volunteers) working in school is required to report instances of actual or suspected child abuse or neglect to the DSL.
 This includes alleged abuse by one or more pupils against another pupil.
 Reference will be made to an external agency if there is risk of significant harm.
 We are a Boarding school and so staff need to be aware that children can be particularly vulnerable and that schools should be alert to pupil relationships and the potential for peer abuse see the Anti-bullying policy for further information. - 6.4.
 If staff members are unsure they should always speak to the DSL.
 In exceptional circumstances such as in an emergency or a genuine concern that appropriate action has not been taken, staff members can speak directly to children's social care. - 6.5.
 The DSL will report safeguarding concerns to the Head.
 Where there is reasonable cause to suspect that a child is suffering, or likely to suffer significant harm, a referral to Children's Social Care will be made immediately.
+For children in need of additional support from one or more agencies, the school will [insert individual school procedures to assist children in this circumstance].
 The school's local authority is Shropshire which operates the SSCB.
 Oswestry School's points of contact are all listed on the contact details page in appendix A of this policy.

-7. Procedures for dealing with all disclosures/allegations of abuse pupil, parent or other person connected to the school.
+7. Procedures for dealing with all disclosures/allegations of abuse